Skip to main content

 Chamonix Town

-Chamonix's own station, 'Chamonix-Mont-Blanc', is on the Mont Blanc Express line between Saint Gervais Le Fayet and Vallorcine.
-All the main villages of the Chamonix valley are served by this line.
+Chamonix's own station, 'Chamonix-Mont-Blanc', is on the Mont Blanc Express line.
+This runs between Saint Gervais Le Fayet and Martigny (in Switzerland) and stops at all the main villages of the Chamonix valley.

 The closest SNCF train station to Chamonix is Saint Gervais, linking you to Geneva and many other locations in France.